orientechnologies/orientdb-docs/Upgrade.md

 5) If you access to the database in the same JVM remember to change the URL from "local:" to "plocal:"

 ## Migrate graph to RidBag
-Since OrientDB 1.7 RidBag is default collection that manage adjacency relations in graphs.
-While the older database managed by MVRB-Tree are fully compatible, you can update your database to more recent format.
+As of OrientDB 1.7 the RidBag is default collection that manages adjacency relations in graphs.
+While the older database managed by an MVRB-Tree are fully compatible, you can update your database to the more recent format.

 You can upgrade your graph via console or using the ORidBagMigration class